crykn/gdx-wiki/wiki/app/interfacing-with-platform-specific-code.md

 The first step is to create an abstraction of the API in form of an interface.

-The interface is put into the core project (see [Project Setup, Running & Debugging](https://github.com/libgdx/libgdx/wiki/Project-setup,-running-&-debugging)):
+The interface is put into the core project:

 ```java
 public interface Leaderboard {